Kaldei/KDN/source/content/cloud/AWS Cheat Sheet SAA-C03.md

 * **Upload object in parts: max 5 TB.**

-* IAM roles cannot be assigned to S3 buckets.

 * A `DELETE` API call on an object does not delete the actual object, but places a marker on it.

 * **Only the standard Amazon SQS queue is allowed as an Amazon S3 event notification destination.**